-If you’re still working remotely – like so many people are during this pandemic – you’ve probably already experienced the special challenges of managing your time wisely and maintaining your productivity from your remote workplace.
+If you’re still working remotely?
+You’ve probably already experienced the special challenges of managing your time wisely and maintaining your productivity from your remote workplace.
 But there’s another challenge faced by remote workers that can also affect your career well-being, and that’s the challenge of maintaining visibility.

 When you’re not working in a physical office, it can be difficult to stay on the radar screen of your boss, colleagues, and clients.
 If “out of sight, out of mind” still rings true, how do you avoid being just another face behind a screen, or worse, just a name on an email list or a distant employee relegated to marginal status?